carbon-language/carbon-lang/bolt/README.md

 **Step 2**.

 Run BOLT with the `-help` option and check the category "BOLT instrumentation options" for a quick reference on instrumentation knobs.
-Instrumentation is experimental and currently does not work for PIEs/SOs.

 ### Step 2: Convert Profile to BOLT Format